|Diamond Is Unbreakable

 Bruno Buccellati (Stand: Sticky Fingers)

 The leader of one of Passione's assassination squads.
 He helps spur Giorno into joining Passione and acts somewhat as his advisor.
 Bruno is driven by his loyalty to the townspeople, as well as the desire to clean up crime in his division.
+Completely serious 100% of the time, he only ever smiles once.

 - Alliterative Name